Sayani07/gravitas/README.md

     series variable across the bivariate granularities based on the levels of the bivariate granularties and their interaction.

+`gravitas` is not restricted to temporal data.
+It can be utilized in non-temporal cases for which a hierarchical structure can be construed similar to time.
 The hierarchical structure of time creates a natural nested ordering.
 For example, hours are nested within days, days within weeks, weeks within months, and so on.
-Package `gravitas` is not restricted to temporal data.
-It can be used in non-temporal applications for which a hierarchical structure can be constructed similar to time.
+Similarly, if a periiodic nesting exist for a non-temporal application, `gravitas` can be used to explore the probability distribution of a continuous random variable.

 ## Installation